slwulf/baba-is-you/README.md

   - see Game#determineLegalMoves
 - debug player movement
   - when player steps on a non-movable icon, the icon disappears
-- debug Renderer (keeps appending string to DOM rather than clearing first)
+- add key binding interface to game object (like renderer)

 ## Game Objects